eyalasulin999/SSH-Client-Stealer/docs/SSH-Client-Research.md

 I want my ssh client credentials stealer to extract user@host and password or priavte key

-## Generic Solution

-TODO - *I can find generic solution for extracting all information I want*

 ## Password Extraction

 It seems that the password is read in function `userauth_passwd()`